SUNFEST at Penn

 - Before the workshop: Submit Writing Assignment Two: the Background, Introduction and Reference sections of your final research paper.
-Email this to Mary Westervelt, firstname.lastname@example.org.
+Email this to email@example.com (for due date see Calendar).
 The assignment is available by clicking here.

-- Assignment: Submit to Mary Westervelt Writing Assignment Three.
+- Assignment: Submit Abstract to firstname.lastname@example.org Writing Assignment Three.

 6. Final Reports

-Final and edited reports (from 15 to 20 pages) describing the background of your project, approach taken, methods used, results and discussions are due by the end of SUNFEST in printed and electronic form (MS Word).
-Instructions on writing the report can be found here.
-Drafts of the report are due 2 weeks before the end of the program so that you will be able to get feedback on the editorial aspects of report by Ms. Mary Westervelt and on the technical contents by your advisor.
+Final and edited reports (3,000 - 4,000 words) describing the background of your project, approach taken, methods used, results and discussion are due by the end of SUNFEST in electronic form (MS Word).
+We have created a template for you to use.
+That template, which includes instructions for writing the report, can be found here.
+Drafts of the report are due one week before the end of the program to your advisor (for technical feedback).
+For exact due date see Calendar.

 7. Lunch club meetings (12-1:30)